-Examples of good practice Examples of poor practice • The firm's risk assessment is comprehensive . • Risk assessment is a one-off exercise. • Risk assessment is a continuous process based on the best information available from internal and external sources.
-Efforts to understand risk are piecemeal and lack coordination.
-Risk assessments are incomplete. • The firm assesses where risks are greater and concentrates its resources accordingly.
-The firm targets financial crimes that affect the bottom line (e.g. fraud against the firm) but • The firm actively considers the impact of crime on customers. neglects those where third parties suffer (e.g. fraud against customers).
-The firm considers financial crime risk when designing new products and services.
+- The firm's risk assessment is comprehensive. - Risk assessment is a continuous process based on the best information available from internal and external sources. - The firm assesses where risks are greater and concentrates its resources accordingly. - The firm actively considers the impact of crime on customers. - The firm considers financial crime risk when designing new products and services.